aschuch/StatefulViewController/README.md

 <strike>pod "StatefulViewController", "~> 0.1"</strike>

-For now, just drag and drop the two classes in the `StatefulViewController` folder into your project.
+For now, just drag and drop the two classes in the `Source` folder into your project.

 ## Tests